 Mother’s Day is just around the corner.
 It’s the perfect time to show love to our mothers and to our Mother Earth.
 Our planet is our home, and it provides us with everything we need to survive and thrive.
 Six of the earth’s natural resources represent the foundation of our existence.
 Our daily life as we know it relies on water, air, oil, natural gas and minerals.
 The things we depend on for sustenance and survival come from one of these six.
 Yet these resources are finite and non-renewable.
 We cannot continue to consume them at our current pace.
 Last year, humanity consumed the biological resources that the earth regenerates in a year within seven months.
 We reached “Earth Overshoot Day” on 7/28/22.

 The “Seventh Resource” represents resources that until now we have considered waste: recyclables.
 Reimagining waste as a resource is the foundation of a circular economy.
 According to research by Accenture turning waste into wealth could unlock an additional $4.5 trillion in additional economic growth by 2030.

 Over the past half century, the extraction of minerals has tripled globally.
-The extraction and processing of natural resources accounts for over 90% of biodiversity loss and water stress and about 50 percent of climate change impacts.
+The extraction and and processing of natural resources accounts for over 90% of biodiversity loss and water stress and about 50% of climate change impacts.
 Governments and businesses must adopt a circular – or resource efficient – economy approach and strengthen management of raw materials.